 Staying in:

 Today, choose your own adventure – there are plenty to be had.
-Feel the wind in your hair on the high-octane Shotover Jet, perhaps.
+Feel the wind in your hair on a high-octane jet boat ride, perhaps.
 Or discover some of New Zealand’s feathered friends at a wildlife centre.
 Wine aficionado?
 Sip your way through surrounding vineyards.
-Wherever you wander, make sure you’re back in time to glide across Lake Wakatipu aboard the historic TSS Earnslaw to Walter Peak High Country Farm for a gourmet barbecue dinner and a little late-night dancing.
+Wherever you wander, make sure you’re back in time to glide across Lake Wakatipu aboard the historic TSS Earnslaw to Walter Peak High Country Farm for a gourmet barbecue dinner.

 Staying in: